nicbou/timeline-old/README.md

 * `key_exchange_method`: The method used to copy SSH keys to the remote host.
 The default (`ssh-copy-id`) works in most cases.
 * `max_backups`: how many backup versions to keep.
 If null, old backups are never deleted.
 If "1", only the latest backup is kept.

-### FileSystemSource

-`/api/backup/filesystemsource`

-Describes a directory on the local filesystem.
-Entries are created from the files in that directory.

-A FileSystemSource requires more initial configuration than an RsyncSource, but it saves storage space because it does not copy any files.
-You can use it to import large file collections, like photo albums, without using more disk space.
-You can use it to add a Google Drive or Dropbox directory to your timeline.

-**Usage:**

-1. Mount a volume under `/data/mounts` on the `timeline-backend` image.
-You can find an example in `docker-compose.homeserver.yml`.
-2. Create a `.timelineinclude` file in the mounted volume.
-It lists which files will appear on the timeline.
-If you want all files to appear on the timeline, add two line to that file: `*` and `**/*`.
-3. Create a FileSystemSource through the API.

-**Required fields:**

-* `key`: a unique identifier for this source (e.g. "macbook-photos")
-* `path`: path of the source directory, relative to `/data/mounts`

 ### TwitterSource

 `/api/backup/twittersource`